StephGbzh/LinksAndDefSearch/README.md

 `npm install babel-cli@6 babel-preset-react-app@3`

-Create a folder `src` and start the automatic watcher:
+Create a folder `src` and start the automatic watcher that will transform the jsx files in js everytime the file changes:

 `npx babel --watch src --out-dir . --presets react-app/prod`